Nullity and Loop Complementation for Delta-Matroids: Introduction

-The \dmatroid $\mathcal{M}_A$ for a symmetric or skew-symmetric matrix $A$ is especially interesting over the binary field $\two$, i.e., in the case where $A$ is a graph (where loops are allowed).
+The \dmatroid $\mathcal{M}_A$ for a symmetric or skew-symmetric matrix $A$ is especially interesting over the binary field $\two$ (note that the notions of skew-symmetric and symmetric coincide over $\two$), i.e., in the case where $A$ is a graph (where loops are allowed).
 In this case $\mathcal{M}_A$ retains all information of $A$ --- hence $\mathcal{M}_A$ is a representation of the graph $A$.
 It turns out that for a graph the null space (kernel) of its adjacency matrix is determined by the set of maximal elements in the associated \dmatroid.
 In this way we obtain the following result (we associate a graph $G$ by its adjacency matrix $A(G)$).
 For a graph and vertex $v$, $G+v$ denotes loop complementation (the existence of a loop on $v$ is complemented), and if $v$ is a looped vertex, then $G*v$ denotes principal pivot transform on $v$, which over $\two$ is local complementation (the subgraph of the neighbourhood of $v$ is complemented).
 As usual, we identify vectors indexed by $V$ over $\two$ by subsets of $V$.